awsdocs/amazon-personalize-developer-guide/doc_source/items-datasets.md

 ## Categorical metadata<a name="item-categorical-data"></a>

- Amazon Personalize uses categorical data, such as an item's genre or color, when identifying underlying patterns that reveal the most relevant items for your users\.
-You can use categorical metadata to filter recommendations based on an item's attributes\.
+With the [User\-Personalization](native-recipe-new-item-USER_PERSONALIZATION.md) or [Personalized\-Ranking](native-recipe-search.md) recipes, Amazon Personalize uses categorical data, such as an item's genre or color, when identifying underlying patterns that reveal the most relevant items for your users\.

+ With all recipes, you can import categorical data and use it to filter recommendations based on an item's attributes\.
 For information about filtering recommendations, see [Filtering recommendations](filter.md)\.

 To use categorical data, add a field of type `string` to your schema and set the field's categorical attribute to `true`\.
 Then include the categorical data in your bulk CSV file and incremental item imports\.
 For items with multiple categories, separate each value with the vertical bar, '\|'\.
 For an example of a schema with a categorical field see [Items schema example](#schema-examples-items)\.